itfanr/awesome-stars/README.md

 - [qlang](https://github.com/qiniu/qlang) - Q Language (Q语言) - A script language for Go
 - [gvt](https://github.com/FiloSottile/gvt) - gvt is the go vendoring tool for the GO15VENDOREXPERIMENT, based on gb-vendor
 - [lantern](https://github.com/getlantern/lantern) - :izakaya_lantern: Open Internet for everyone.
 Lantern is a free application that delivers fast, reliable and secure access to the open Internet for users in censored regions.
 It uses a variety of techniques to stay unblocked, including domain fronting, p2p, and pluggable transports.
 - [seaweedfs](https://github.com/chrislusf/seaweedfs) - SeaweedFS is a simple and highly scalable distributed file system.
 There are two objectives:  to store billions of files! to serve the files fast!
-Instead of supporting full POSIX file system semantics, Seaweed-FS choose to implement only a key~file mapping.
+Instead of supporting full POSIX file system semantics, SeaweedFS choose to implement only a key~file mapping.
 Similar to the word "NoSQL", you can call it as "NoFS".
 - [wechat-deleted-friends](https://github.com/miraclesu/wechat-deleted-friends) - 查看被删的微信好友 Go 版
 - [memcached-ui](https://github.com/youngsterxyf/memcached-ui) - 为Memcached准备的一个Web UI
 - [gopy](https://github.com/go-python/gopy) - gopy generates a CPython extension module from a go package.